 Any act in violation of this Article shall be an act of unfair competition.
-The owner of data described in this Article shall have the right to take measures to enforce rights under this Article and shall have the right, subject to any exceptions provided in this Law, to institute court action against an individual or organization who performs such acts of unfair competition or who performs acts that make it likely that such acts of unfair competition will occur.
+The owner of data described in this Article shall have the right to take measures to enforce rights under this Article and shall have the right, subject to any exceptions provided in this law, to institute court action against an individual, legal entity or organization who performs such acts of unfair competition or who performs acts that make it likely that such acts of unfair competition will occur.

-Article 62.
+Article 63.
 Obligations of the Industrial Property Owner

-A industrial property owner has following obligations:
+An industrial property owner has following obligations: